Interdisciplinary Linguistics, Minor

 Survey of Hispanic Linguistics

-Spanish Sociolinguistics in Latin America/USA
+Spanish Sociolinguistics in the United States/Latin America

 Seminar in Hispanic Linguistics Research